compareit4mehub/yalla-challenge/README.md

 ## Instructions

+- Read up quickly on the basics of  the grails framework and groovy language
-- Fork the repository mentioned
+- Fork this repository
 - Create the new feature on your fork
 - Raise a pull request once done
 - IMPORTANT - For the PR, use the naming convention `yourfirstname-yourlastname`